 This page is about China’s present-day government and people, and how China got into this predicament, but first, a little bit of history.

 Nationalism in China today is driven by the hundred years of national humiliation.
 How did it begin?
 And what was the main cause?

 Before communism “Made in China” actually meant something.
 The people took pride in their work.
 But after the communists took over, it became extremely difficult for the ordinary person to survive (see here).
 A new mindset developed.
 Making money became their number one objective, even if it meant sacrificing quality.

-But despite the hardships communism caused the people, many Chinese are faithful to the Communist Party because of what the Party has done for them in China and abroad.
+But despite the Chinese governments failures, many mainlanders are faithful to the Communist Party because of what the Party has done for them in China and abroad.

-But many others are growing tired of the Party’s behaviour.1 (The Chinese Constitution claims to give Chinese people freedom of speech, but it does not allow them to criticise their own government.
+The Chinese Constitution claims to give Chinese people freedom of speech, but it does not allow them to criticise their own government.
+(See the video below.)
 Should Chinese citizens have the same right that the citizens of Europe and America enjoy?
-Or should any opinion that the CPC does not like be suppressed?
-See here.)
+Or should any opinion that the CPC does not like be suppressed?3 See here.

 Most Chinese are decent people who want to see an end to the corruption and mismanagement (See What caused China’s real estate bubble and the local government debt crisis?
 See also).
-They are sick and tired of the lies, coverups, and coercion.2 (See Emergency - Military Called in as Chaos in Shanghai Erupts after Children Taken Away.3 See also the video below.
-This particular coverup has been causing a massive stir in China.
+They are sick and tired of the lies, coverups, and coercion.5 (See Emergency - Military Called in as Chaos in Shanghai Erupts after Children Taken Away.6 See also the video below.
+This particular coverup caused a massive stir in China.
 For a more detailed look at this story see here.)

 Unfortunately, many Chinese—and westerners—prefer not to look at the crimes committed by their own governments.
 But the person who will not look, cannot see.
 If you refuse to look, how can you possibly know what crimes your government have committed?
 (Especially if your government forbids all criticism of its policies and actions.
 Is China's Social Credit System Real? - I Found Out)